jnozzi/cocoadev.com/SiteContent/General/TimothyKukulski.markdown

-New Release: '''[[UnfiledBaby]]''' a plugin for Panther's Address Book, providing a new meta-group "unfiled", showing all users that have not been placed into any groups.
-See http://dirtoy.sourceforge.net/[[UnfiledBaby]].html
+New Release: **General/UnfiledBaby** a plugin for Panther's Address Book, providing a new meta-group "unfiled", showing all users that have not been placed into any groups.
+See http://dirtoy.sourceforge.net/General/UnfiledBaby.html

-I'm presently writing a [[MailBundle]] to extend Mail.app to do the following:
+I'm presently writing a General/MailBundle to extend Mail.app to do the following:

   * avoid redundant entries when doing 'add sender to address book'
   * adds 'add sender to group...' on command-shift-y